If you have arrived at this page, you are considering an online grammar checker.

-This is only an issue if you are checking a long manuscript such as a novel.
+It is only an issue if you are checking a lengthy manuscript, such as a novel.

 When you work with Word files, it will add a notation in track changes for all the edits you make.
 Every change you make in the editor is marked as “Grammarly” in track changes.